Metro-Records/la-metro-councilmatic/README.md

     scraper (e.g., does the member's name as it appears in the API match the key you added?), that your changes to the scraper have been deployed, and that a person scrape has been run since the deployment.
-- View the new member's detail page and confirm that their headshot and bio appear as expected, and without any formatting issues.

-If everything looks good, you can deploy to staging, check again, then push the changes to the live site.

 ## A note on tests